cartant/rxjs-etc/README.md

 * [debounceTimeSubsequent](./source/operators/debounceTimeSubsequent.ts)

-    Debounce the source observable, but don't debounce the first notification - only the subsequent notifications.
+    Debounce the source observable, but don't debounce the first `count` notifications - only the subsequent notifications.

 * [defaultObservableIfEmpty](./source/operators/defaultObservableIfEmpty.ts)